xtivia/speedray-cli/docs/documentation/stories/include-bootstrap.md

 # Include [Bootstrap](http://getbootstrap.com/)

 [Bootstrap](http://getbootstrap.com/) is a popular CSS framework which can be used within an Angular project.
-This guide will walk you through adding bootstrap to your Angular CLI project and configuring it to use bootstrap.
+This guide will walk you through adding bootstrap to your Speedray CLI project and configuring it to use bootstrap.

 ## Using CSS